apache/tvm-rfcs/rfcs/0023-adding-annotation-field-to-tir.allocate.md

 # 5. Drawbacks

-It is not direct because we are using general annotations to indicate this, however it is consistent with rest of the IR and allows future expansions.
+None.
+Its consistent with rest of the IR design and allows other features to use to pass hints for future transformation in the compiler.